-Note. - When ADS-C or SSR Mode S is being applied, the requirements of routine air-reports may be met by the combination of the basic ADS-C/SSR Mode S data block (data block 1) and the meteorological information data block (data block 2), available from ADS-C or SSR Mode S reports.
-The ADS-C message format is specified in the PANS-ATM(Doc 4444), 4.11.4 and Chapter 13 and the SSR Mode S message format is specified in Annex 10, Volume III, Part I, Chapter 5.
+Note. - When ADS-C or SSR Mode S is being applied, the requirements of routine airreports may be met by the combination of the basic ADS-C/SSR Mode S data block (data block 1) and the meteorological information data block (data block 2), available from ADS-C or SSR Mode S reports.
+The ADS-C message format is specified in the PANS-ATM(Doc 4444), 4.11.4 and in CAR 171.210 Surveillance Facilities and Chapter 13 and the SSR Mode S message format is specified Annex 10, Volume III, Part I, Chapter 5.